Financial Analysis Ratios Glossary

 Sales / Property, Plant & Equipment.
 This ratio measures the sales a company is able to generate from capital assets.

 Current assets – Inventory / Current Liabilities.
-Quick Ratio is one of the financial analysis ratios that provides a more prudent measure of short-term liquidity recognizing the inventory cannot always be readily converted into cash.
+Quick Ratio is one of the financial analysis ratios that provides a more prudent measure of short-term liquidity recognizing that inventory cannot always be readily converted into cash.

 Research and Development Cost Ratio